paakofiaidoo/paakofiaidoo/README.md

 😎 Cloud DevOps Engineer | Full Stack Developer

-📅 22 years
+📅 23 years

 ⚒️ I live for the pursuit of knowledge

-🏫 BSc Physics (Electronics Option) 4th Year Undergrad, Kwame Nkrumah University of Science and Technology, Kumasi, Ghana
+🏫 BSc Physics (Electronics Option) grad, Kwame Nkrumah University of Science and Technology, Kumasi, Ghana

 💖 Coding, Philosophy (Ontology and Epistemology), Movies & Animations, Gaming

-📨 Contact me on `paakofiaidoo17@gmail.com` / [open my portfolio](https://paakofiadoo.tech) for all my contacts
+📨 Contact me on `paakofiaidoo17@gmail.com` / [open my portfolio](https://paakofi.tech) for all my contacts

 **!!
 My vision now is simply to build tools to help other !!**